HSchmale16/UsefulScripts/readme.md

   on java projects), and the types of lines of code.
 Prints the results in a similar fashion to the codeblocks plug-in. `codestats.pl`

-# Licience
+# License
 You may use these scripts in any way you want for free.
 However, you may not claim authorship or ownership of these scripts.
 Copyright is retained by the author.
-Additionally, there is no warranty whatsoever for these script.
+Additionally, there is no warranty whatsoever for these scripts, including any implied warranties.